EmbarkStudios/physx-rs/README.md

 * C++ compiler ([see the `cc` crate](https://crates.io/crates/cc) for requirements)
 * CMake ([see the `cmake` crate](https://crates.io/crates/cmake) for requirements)

-## How does it work?

-TODO: Some high-level info about how the wrapper is constructed, and how we wrap inheritance stuffs?
-Uses `physx-sys` as a low-level blabla.

-## Features

-TODO: List of currently supported PhysX stuff at the high level?

 ## License

 Licensed under either of